Ecotricity's domestic supply terms and conditions

 Cooling Off Period – the period during which you may cancel the contract starting from the day after you enter into a contract with us.

-Contract – your contract is with The Renewable Energy Company Limited.
+Contract – your contract is with Ecotricity Limited.
 That’s our legal name but we trade as Ecotricity.
 Your contract is made up of these term and conditions, the National Terms of Connection and your Welcome Pack

 Deposit – the sum of money we may ask you to pay to us depending on your individual circumstances and estimated annual consumption.